swannodette/swannodette.github.com/_posts/2015-12-23-year-in-review.md

 ---
 {% include JB/setup %}

 It's been a very exciting year for ClojureScript.
-It clear that things have been accelerating and here is a personal selection of highlights:
+It's clear that things have been accelerating and here is a personal selection of highlights:

 ## CLJSJS